jaegertracing/documentation/content/docs/next-release/deployment.md

 Supported in Jaeger since 0.6.0
 Supported versions: 5.x, 6.x, 7.x

+Elasticsearch version is automatically retrieved from root/ping endpoint.
+Based on this version Jaeger uses compatible index mappings and Elasticsearch REST API.
+The version can be explicitly provided via `--es.version=` flag.

 Elasticsearch does not require initialization other than [installing and running Elasticsearch](https://www.elastic.co/downloads/elasticsearch).
 Once it is running, pass the correct configuration values to the Jaeger collector and query service.